 Since the emergency epidemic, it is of high scientific significance to use bioinformatics to analyze the roles of novel coronavirus proteins (such as ORF8 and surface glycoproteins).
 In this study, domain prediction methods were applied to search for conserved domains.
-The structure of protein molecules such as ORF8 and surface glycoproteins were then obtained using homology modeling methods.
+The structure of protein molecules such as ORF8 and surface glycoproteins were obtained using homology modeling methods.
 Molecular docking technology was used to analyze the binding part of viral proteins to the heme and the porphyrin.
-The study results show that ORF8 and surface glycoproteins could combined tothe porphyrin to form a complex respectively, while ORF10, orf1ab and ORF3a attack the heme to dissociate the iron to form the porphyrin.
-Since the two porphyrin complexes produced in the human body inhibited the heme anabolic pathway, they caused a wide range of infection and disease.
-With these findings in mind, further analysis revealed that chloroquine could prevent orf1ab, ORF3a and ORF10 to attack the heme to form the porphyrin, and inhibit the binding of ORF8 and surface glycoproteins to porphyrins to a certain extent.
+The study results show that ORF8 and surface glycoproteins could combine to the porphyrin to form a complex, respectively.
+At the same time, orf1ab, ORF10, and ORF3a proteins could coordinate attack the heme on the 1-beta chain of hemoglobin to dissociate the iron to form the porphyrin.
+The attack will lead to less hemoglobin to carry oxygen and carbon dioxide.
+The lung cells have extremely intense inflammation due to the inability to exchange carbon dioxide and oxygen frequently, which eventually results in ground-glass-like lung images.
+Patients with respiratory distress will be made worse.
+Diabetic patients and older people have higher glycated hemoglobin.
+Glycated hemoglobin was reduced by the attack, which made patients' blood sugar unstable.
+Since the porphyrin complexes of the virus produced in the human body inhibited the heme anabolic pathway, they caused a wide range of infection and disease.

+With these findings in mind, further analysis revealed that chloroquine could prevent orflab, ORF3a, and ORF10 from attacking the heme to form the porphyrin, and inhibit the binding of ORF8 and surface glycoproteins to porphyrins to a certain extent, effectively relieve the symptoms of respiratory distress.
+Favipiravir could inhibit the envelope protein and ORF7a protein bind to porphyrin, prevent the virus from entering host cells, and catching free porphyrins.
+Because the novel coronavirus is dependent on porphyrins, it may originate from an ancient virus.
 Given the current epidemic, it is believed the results of this study are of high value in preventing the spread of novel coronavirus pneumonia, developing drugs and vaccines, and clinical treatment.